nobruinfo/midnightmega/readme.md

   ~~the now cache for two disks (left and right) in place this~~ ~~can be optimised.~~<br />
-  A BAM flag could be used to only read it back in case disk operation need access to it/alter it.
+  A BAM flag could be used to only read it back in case disk operation need access to it/alter it.<br />
   Also BAM and dirent should be handled in one go as the double logical sectors for both share same physical ones on a disk.
+* Storage card file deletion (also used for directories) takes place more than once, should be wrapped in a function.
 * ✓ ~~The disk controller always reads/writes two logical sectors~~ ~~at a time because of course it acts on physical 80 sectored~~ ~~dual sided media.
 The now abstraction make in no way optimal~~